Jeet-beep/Breast_cancer_classification/Readme.md

 **Further Improvements**

-Improving GUI using streamlit and html
+1)Improving GUI using streamlit and html
-The output is to be shown properly instead of "M" and "B" only on top More interactive operations can be added
+2)The output is to be shown properly instead of "M" and "B" only on top 3)More interactive operations can be added
-Graphs and plots could also be added to make it more visualising using streamlit
+4)Graphs and plots could also be added to make it more visualising using streamlit